nicsig/config/.config/mpv/scripts/README/interSubs.md

 ##
 ## The plugin doesn't work!

-A module is probably missing; run `mpv` from the command-line to see which one.
+Run `mpv` from the command-line to get more information.

-You probably  need a  more recent version  of the Python  interpreter –  and pip which should come with it – as well as these Python modules:
+You probably  need a  more recent version  of the Python  interpreter –  and pip which should come with it – as well as these Python libraries:

    - beautifulsoup4
    - lxml